JoeyRussoniello/frosts/docs/api_reference/df_methods/basic_operations.md

 //Divide weight by height square, then round to 1 decimal point let w_bmi = df.add_formula_column("BMI","ROUND([@weight_kg]/([@height_cm] * [@height_cm]),1)")
 ```

-> It is planned to add a .apply() method in a further update that will allow this level of data modification without writing to Excel for those with a deeper understanding of TypeScript mechanics and predicate functions.

 If you want to perfrom aggregation functions, sorting, or otherwise calculate the results of these formulas, you can do so with `hardcode_formulas(workbook: ExcelScript.Workbook)`